CSmith1539/ISSIP-synthetic-data/final prototype/Readme.md

 Notably, the project needs a target column(s) input, which it will train a model to predict as a method of testing utility of synthetic data.

 Once configured, run (as administrator if needed)
-> docker run --rm synth-docker
+> docker run -v ./output:/output --rm synth-docker

+To save the output when running in docker, the output directory is mounted by default to /output in the docker image, configure the synthetic data to write to that directory
+Depending on operating system you may have to make slight changes to the format for the path being mounted to.

 Currently, the projecr is set up to use a sample dataset, which can be used as an example for setup.